-This is your ticket to brownie bliss – a rich, fudgy brownie wrapped around a thick, buttery caramel layer and topped with crisp pecans and chocolate chips.
+Caramel Stuffed Brownies are your tickets to brownie bliss – fudgy brownies wrapped around a thick, caramel layer, with crisp pecans and chocolate chips.
 Bring on the sweet, sweet chocolate coma!

 Politics and football are two divisive topics we usually try to avoid at family gatherings.
 There’s only one thing more polarizing, something that makes tempers flare and parties retreat to their opposing corners with extreme prejudice.